climbjh/SF-error-logger/README.md

 logging and tracking errors that occure throughout the Apex landscape.

-To implement this tool, simply download the package of files and copy/paste them into the appropriate folders in your SF Org codebase.  (ie. all Apex classes/meta > 'classes' folder)
+To implement this tool, simply download the package of files and copy/paste them into the appropriate folders in your SF Org codebase.  (ie. all Apex classes/meta > 'classes' folder, custom Error_Log__c object > 'objects' folder)

 ##### What's Included: